 Any product lacking in any one of these areas is guaranteed to make your herb prep process more strenuous rather than less.
 Of every pair of scissors I’ve tried over the years, I have only found a handful that could stand up to this rigorous rating process.

-Another great option in the 5-blade realm is the VIBIRIT Herb Scissors and Leaf Stripper set.
+Our best option in the 5-blade realm is the VIBIRIT Herb Scissors and Leaf Stripper set.

 In addition to a dual blade cover/brush, this set also includes a dedicated brush with deep bristles, a beautiful stainless steel leaf stripper, and a triple-head peeler.
 The leaf stripper has 8 different-sized holes to strip everything from tiny thyme to chunky Italian parsley.
 And the peeler has three rotating blades that can peel, julienne, and slice.